confluentinc/ksql/docs/developer-guide/ksqldb-reference/scalar-functions.md

 SPLIT(col1, delimiter)
 ```

-Splits a string into an array of substrings or
+Splits a string into an array of substrings, or
-bytes into an array of subarrays based
+bytes into an array of subarrays, based
 on a delimiter.
 If the delimiter is not found,
-then the original string or bytes is returned as the only
+the original string or byte array is returned as the only
 element in the array.
 If the delimiter is empty,
-then all characters in the string or bytes in the bytes value are split.
+every character in the string or byte in the array is split.
-If either, string/bytes or delimiter, are NULL, then a
-NULL value is returned.
+Returns NULL if either parameter is NULL.

 If the delimiter is found at the beginning or end
 of the string or bytes, or there are contiguous delimiters,